oaimli/oaimli.github.io/index.md

 ### Brief Bio

 I'm currently a PhD candidate at School of Computing and Information Systems, The University of Melbourne (UoM), honored to be advised by [Dr. Jey Han Lau](https://scholar.google.com.au/citations?user=MFi65f4AAAAJ&hl=en&oi=ao) (UoM) and [Prof. Eduard Hovy](https://scholar.google.com/citations?user=PUFxrroAAAAJ&hl=en) (UoM and CMU) in [Natural Language Processing Group](https://cis.unimelb.edu.au/research/artificial-intelligence/research/Natural-Language-Processing).
-I commenced at UoM in December 2020.
-Previously, after obtaining B.E. from Northeastern University (NEU) in 2017, I studied as an exam-exempted master student at State Key Laboratory of Computer Science, China and got M.Sc. in July 2020 from Chinese Academy of Sciences (CAS).
+My journey at UoM began in December 2020.
+Prior to that, after obtaining B.E. from Northeastern University (NEU) in 2017, I studied as an exam-exempted master's student at State Key Laboratory of Computer Science, China and got M.Sc. in July 2020 from Chinese Academy of Sciences (CAS).

 ### Research Interests

+My research interest lies in the field of developing computational models to facilitate machines in automatically generating high-quality texts that are aligned with human intents with a comprehensive understanding of semantically intricate input documents.
+It is a well-known challenge for humans to quickly comprehend lengthy or multiple documents, particularly those with intricate semantics.
+I firmly believe that text generation models can effectively tackle this issue by efficiently comprehending complex documents and enabling humans to obtain knowledge effortlessly.

-My research interest falls in designing computational models for natural language generation with the aim of helping machines understand and generate natural language text like human beings.
-In these years of pursuing the PhD degree, my research has been focused on abstractive summarization with a deep comprehension of deep semantics and text relationships.
+Throughout my years of pursuing a PhD degree, my research has primarily focused on abstractive summarization, emphasizing the understanding of intricate semantics and textual relationships.

 - Abstractive summarization with an understanding of text relationships
 - Sequence-to-sequence learning (seq2seq) for text generation